 Development of New Catalytic Materials based on Metal Phosphides

-Recent research in my group has focused on the synthesis, characterization and evaluation of oxide-supported monometallic and bimetallic phosphide catalysts for use in photocatalytic CO2 hydrogenation, the selective hydrogenation of alkynes (to alkenes), and the upgrading of biomass to biofuels.
-Shown below is a structural model of Ni2P -- Ni atoms (pink spheres) and P atoms (green spheres); Ni2P exhibits properties similar to noble metals for a number of catalytic reactions.
+Recent research in my group has focused on the synthesis, characterization and evaluation of oxide-supported monometallic and bimetallic phosphide catalysts for use in photocatalytic CO2 hydrogenation and the selective hydrogenation of alkynes (to alkenes).
+A previous focus of research in the Bussell Group was the hydrotreating (heteratom removal) properties of metal carbide, nitride and phosphide catalysts.
+Shown below is a structural model of Ni2P -- Ni atoms (pink spheres) and P atoms (green spheres) -- as well as transmission electron micrographs of a Ni2P/ASA catalyst.
+Ni2P exhibits properties similar to noble metals for a number of catalytic reactions.

 Students working in my laboratory gain experience in a number of different areas of materials and surface chemistry.
 Catalysts are synthesized in a flow synthesis apparatus and are characterized by the different techniques listed below, all of which are available at WWU.